-File Path and Requirements
+File path and requirements

 For the majority of integrations, custom audience files should be placed within the following file path:

-|/upload/custom-audience/include/AdvertiserDatabase||Upload a list of customers into the default AdvertiserDatabase file associated with your account.|
+|/upload/custom-audience/include/AdvertiserDatabase||Add a list of customers into the default AdvertiserDatabase file associated with your account.|

 |/upload/custom-audience/exclude/AdvertiserDatabase||Remove a list of customers from the default AdvertiserDatabase file associated with your account.|

-|File Path using a Specific List||Purpose|
+|File path using a specific list||Purpose|

-|/upload/custom-audience/include/MyList||Upload a list of customers into a non-default custom audience list named MyList.|
+|/upload/custom-audience/include/MyList||Add a list of customers into a non-default custom audience list named MyList.|

-MyList is a sub-folder you would create within the "include" folder as shown in the file path.
+MyList is a sub-folder you would create within the include folder as shown in the file path.

 |/upload/custom-audience/exclude/MyList||Remove a list of customers from a non-default custom audience list named MyList.|

-MyList is a sub-folder you would create within the "exclude" folder as shown in the file path.
+MyList is a sub-folder you would create within the exclude folder as shown in the file path.

 - File format must be

-- Charset UTF-8 (UTF-16 or UTF-32 with an appropriate byte-order mark).
+- Charset UTF-8 (UTF-16 or UTF-32 with an appropriate byte-order mark)

-- Email addresses must be
+- The list of email addresses must be formatted:

-- in one single column
+- In a single column

-- without a column head
+- Without a column head

-- Email addresses can either be plain text or hashed
+- Email addresses can be either plain text or hashed

-- We accept MD5 or SHA256 hash algorithms
+- Use MD5 or SHA256 hash algorithms

 - Are lowercase and trimmed (white-space removed) before hashing takes place